machinable-org/machinable/docs/guide/projects.md

     │   └── gradient_descent.py
     └── machinable.yaml

-While the directory structure and file names may differ from project to project, the `machinable.yaml` acts as global entry point.
+While the directory structure and file names may differ from project to project, the `machinable.yaml` acts as global entry point to any machinable project.
+In particular, it makes it easy inspect all relevant hyperparameters and the code organisation in one place.